samphibian/knot-generation-and-analysis/README.md

 4) Repeat some large number of times, keeping track of the knot classification.

-5) Output the percentage of each knot created.
+5) Output the percentage of each knot created

+Working:
+Knot-Generation
+Crossing Generation
+Crossing Labelling

+Notation Generation:
+No-crossing knots
+One-crossing knots

 /****
 Sources: